Ferlab-Ste-Justine/ssh-tunnel-client/README.md

 }
 ```

-## Embedding Files
+### Embedding Files

-The **auth_secret** and/or the **tunnel_config.json** files can be included in this directory prior to building the binary in which case they'll be embedded in the binary.
+The **auth_secret** and/or the **tunnel_config.json** files with proper content can be included in this directory prior to building the binary in which case they'll be embedded in the binary.
+Otherwise, empty ones should be generated with `go generate`.

-If both files are embedded in the binary, end-users will not have to define them (though the binary should be considered a secret in this case).
+If both files with proper content are embedded in the binary, end-users will not have to define them (though the binary should be considered a secret in this case).

 Those files can also be put in the running directory of the program after the binary is built.